Save money on flights and foreign transactions with a travel credit card.

 - Platinum Delta SkyMiles® Credit Card from American Express

-The Gold and Platinum Delta credit cards have no foreign transaction fees, plus you can earn and redeem miles on your Delta and KLM flights to the Netherlands.
+The Gold Delta SkyMiles® Credit Card from American Express (see Rates & Fees) and Platinum Delta SkyMiles® Credit Card from American Express (see Rates & Fees) have no foreign transaction fees, plus you can earn and redeem miles on your Delta and KLM flights to the Netherlands.

 But if you prefer Visa cards, consider one of the two United credit cards.
 You’ll also save money on foreign transaction fees and you can board United or Lufthansa flights between the US and the Netherlands.